-During a site visit on March 13th, 2024, conducted by 5 Capitals and ACWA Power, the site was observed for signs of settlements, herders, and any other land use.
+During a site visit on March 6th, 2024, conducted by 5 Capitals and ACWA Power, the site was observed for signs of settlements, herders, and any other land use.

 No permanent settlements were noted on the Project site.
 The land is predominantly a barren, sandy landscape with areas of gravel and limited vegetation.
+There are some areas of grass within the site boundary that were being grazed by camels.
 The typical landscape of the site can be seen in the figure below.